CubeSpawn/CubeSpawn-TestStack-DKR/Examples/2-DockerTalkListen-Discrete/README.txt

 run the roscore container in a new terminal

-docker run -it -–rm --name master -–net=testnet ros:ros-tutorials roscore
+docker run -it -â€“rm --name master -â€“net=testnet ros:ros-tutorials roscore

 open a new terminal